Nucleoporin: Evolution

 Many structural nucleoporins contain solenoid protein domains, domains consisting of repeats that can be stacked together as bulk building blocks.
-There are beta-propeller domain with similarities to WD40 repeats, and more interestingly, unique types of alpha solenoid (bundles of helixes) repeats that form a class of their own, the ancestral coatomer elements (ACE).
+There are beta-propeller domain with similarities to WD40 repeats, and more interestingly, unique types of alpha solenoid (bundles of helixes) repeats that form a class of their own, the ancestral coatomer elements (ACEs).
 To date, two classes of ACEs have been identified.
 ACE1 is a 28-helix domain found in many scaffolding nucleoproteins as well as SEC31, a component of COPII.
 ACE2, shown in the infobox, is found in yeast Nup157/Nup170 (human Nup155) and Nup133.
 In either case, the shared domains, like their names suggest, indicate a shared ancestry both within nucleoproteins and between nucleoproteins and cotamers.

 All living eukaryotes share many important components of the NPC, indicating that a complete complex is present in their common ancestor.

 Function

 Nucleoporins mediate transport of macromolecules between the cell nucleus and cytoplasm in eukaryotes.
 Certain members of the nucleoporin family form the structural scaffolding of the nuclear pore complex.
 However, nucleoporins primarily function by interacting with transport molecules known as karyopherins.
 These karyopherins interact with nucleoporins that contain repeating sequences of the amino acids phenylalanine (F) and glycine (G) (FG repeats).
 In doing so, karyopherins are able to shuttle their cargo across the nuclear envelope.
 Nucleoporins are only required for the transport of large hydrophilic molecules above 40 kDa, as smaller molecules pass through nuclear pores via passive diffusion.
 Nucleoporins play an important role in the transport of mRNA from the nucleus to the cytoplasm after transcription.
 Depending on their function, certain nucleoporins are localized to either the cytosolic or nucleoplasmic side of the nuclear pore complex.
 Other nucleoporins may be found on both sides.
 It has been recently shown that FG nucleoporins have specific evolutionary conserved features encoded in their sequences that provide insight into how they regulate the transport of molecules through the nuclear pore complex.